 B2B marketers identified “revenue generation” as the top priority for conducting such a campaign.
 The other important goals include pipeline acceleration, lead generation, and sales and marketing alignment.

-You want more reasons?
+Do you want more reasons?
 No problem!
-We’ll list 5 reasons you cannot neglect, since they are focused on the main aspect of your job: generating sales.
+We’ll list 5 reasons you cannot neglect since they are focused on the main aspect of your job: generating sales.

 5 Important Reasons to Use ABM to Boost Sales